NilSagor/python3_tutorial_en/8-Algorithm/array/bit_manipulation.md

 Each integer number column has values of units 10, 100, 1000 etc and move along the number from right to left.

 Mathmatically the number written as

+Converting integer into binary

+--- Start with the integer in question
+--- Divide it by 2
+--- Notice of the quotient and remainder
+--- Conitnue dividing the quotient by 2 until get quotient of zero
+--- then just write out the ramainders in the reverse order

+	12 / 2 = 6 + 0
+	6 / 2  = 3 + 0
+	3 / 2  = 1 + 1
+	1 / 2  = 0 + 1

+12(10) ====> 1100(2)

+Converting Decimal fraction into binary

+--- Start with the fraction in question
+--- Multyply by 2 until get a resulting fractional part to 0
+--- then just write out the integer parts from the results of each multiplication

+		0.375 x 2 = 0 + 0.75
+		0.75 x 2 = 1 + 0.5
+		0.5 x 2 = 1 + 0
+		0. 375(10) ======> 0.011(2)

+Converting binary integer to decimal

+--- Start from the left
+--- Take the current total
+--- multiply it by 2 and add the current digit
+--- Continue until there are no more digits left